Seventh in a series of articles on the Nova Scotian elections by TONY SEED*

 Herbert R. Lottman in The Michelin Men: Driving an Empire relates that, during the World War II Nazi German occupation of France from 1940 on, the quisling fascist government of Maréchal Pétain was located in Vichy in Central France, deliberately close to Clermont Ferrand in the mountainous Massif Centrale, where the Michelin brothers, Edouard and Andre, produced war materiel for the Nazis.

 The anti-fascist resistance heroically attacked the Michelin works, burning a huge stock of 30,000 tires.
-On March 16, 1944, the 617 Squadron conducted a precision attack on the Michelin factory at Clermont-Ferrand.
+Only late in the war – on March 16, 1944 – did the 617 Squadron conduct a precision attack on the Michelin factory at Clermont-Ferrand.

 The highly-touted “standard of living” that Michelin allegedly offers its work force comes at the expense of the merciless exploitation of the world’s people.